SkafteNicki/dtu_mlops/s5_continuous_integration/unittesting.md

 !!! info "Core Module"

 What often comes to mind for many developers, when discussing continuous integration (CI) is code testing.
-CI should secure that whenever a codebase is updated it is automatically tested such that if bugs have been introduced in the codebase it will be caught early on.
-If you look at the [MLOps cycle](../figures/mlops-loop-en.jpg), CI is one of the cornerstones of the operations part.
-However, it should be noted that applying CI does not magically secure that your code does not break.
-CI is only as strong as the tests that are automatically executed.
-CI simply structures and automates this.
+Continuous integration should ensure that whenever a codebase is updated it is automatically tested such that if bugs have been introduced in the codebase it will be caught early on.
+If you look at the [MLOps cycle](../figures/mlops-loop-en.jpg), continuous integration is one of the cornerstones of the operations part.
+However, it should be noted that applying continuous integration does not magically secure that your code does not break.
+Continuous integration is only as strong as the tests that are automatically executed.
+Continuous integration simply structures and automates this.

 !!! quote
     *Continuous Integration doesn’t get rid of bugs, but it does make them dramatically easier to find and remove.*